 The sortedBy operation can be called using the same syntax as for collect, but takes the values calculated by the expression as key to sort the values in the container the operation was called on (returning a copy of the original container).

 Many times a constraint is needed on all elements of a container.
-The forAll operation in IVML allows specifying a Boolean expression, which must hold for all objects in a container:
+The forAll operation in IVML represents a quantifier for specifying a Boolean expression, which must hold for all objects in a container:

 container->forAll(boolean-expression)